 And if I really want to explain what it’s like to live in Cuba, he is a big part of it.
 I just celebrated one year from the first time I visited Cuba.

 And M has taught me a lot.
 Mostly because he doesn’t speak English, well…he’s learning.
 But more so because our cultures are so different.

-And that has been good and bad.
-But I did want to share what I have learned in the last year from living in Cuba:
+And I did want to share what I have learned in the last year from living in Cuba:

 - Money will come and go.
 Sometimes you will have lots and other times you will have none.
 When you have none you cannot let it upset you.
 Just work hard and it will come again.